ugorelik/blog/posts/2013-09-03-02-08-how-to-setup-fish-shell.md

 For a while I was a big fan of [Noah Frederick's peppermint theme][old-theme] and I loved it, but then I discovered [Fish shell][fish]. *Fish shell is sweet, and it does a lot of nice things for you like colors, a fancy prompt, and nifty predictions*.

-I've been using `fish` for about two weeks now and I don't see myself going back to `bash` anytime soon.
+I've been using `fish` for a while now and I don't see myself going back to `bash` anytime soon.

 ### Installation